sathvikb007/IMDB_sentiment_analysis/README.md

 # IMDB_sentiment_analysis

-A simple NLP model to classify an IMDB review as positive or negative
+The IMDB dataset consists of 50000 reviews of various movies.
+The model aims to classify these reviews as either positive or negative.